spailybot/moleculer-auto-openapi/README.md

                 // Set the path as you prefer
                 rest: '/openapi',
                 // Path to the endpoint that returns the JSON
-                // With autoalias, it's exposed on /openapi.json
+                // With auto-alias, it's exposed on /openapi.json
                 schemaPath: '/openapi/openapi.json',
                 // This will be the root of your document
                 // use it to define some default informations